TheBlandit/TheBlandit/README.md

 ## Languages

-Language|Fluency
+Language|Fluency/Experience
 -|-
-Rust|Very fluent in it
+Rust|Primary language since September 2023, very fluent LaTeX|Used it to create large PDFs
-LaTeX|Used it to create large PDFs, relatively fluent Bash|Have created many scripts in it
+Bash|Have created many scripts in it
 Wgsl|Have created many simple shaders
 Python|Use it for some school work (but dislike it) Lua|Use it for Neovim config
-C/C++|Have a limited experience of C but am learning it C#|Have a lot of experience in it but haven't used it recently
+C/C++|Have a limited experience of C but am learning it C#|Used it with Godot but haven't programmed in it recently

 ## Journey